THE SOUTH PACIFIC IN DEPTH

 Underlying many political issues in the south Pacific is the fundamental question of land rights.
 There simply isn't much land in these islands, and the indigenous peoples want to maintain their customary ownership of it.
 Thus, when Vanuatu became independent in 1980, it abolished freehold property and returned all land to its customary owners.
 Similarly, when it appeared in Fiji that the Indian-dominated government would rewrite the laws protecting Fijian land rights in 1987, the military stated two coups.
 (Fiji has since returned to civilian control and in 1999 elected an Indian as its prime minister).
 Despite an occasional riot in Tahiti the coups in Fiji, and the usual fistcuffs after too many beers on a Friday night, violence is not the usual way by which islanders solve their problems, whether political or personal.
 They prefer what they call the "Pacific way"; discussion, compromise, and consensus, often achieved during all-night sessions over a bowl of kava, the slightly narcotic drink much favoured in the islands for ceremonial as well as pleasurable purposes.

 Just as the islanders are protective of their land, so they're concerned about the surrounding ocean.
-For example, the Pacific island states have opposed drift-net-fishing; it not only kills dolphins and other sea life unnecessarily they argue, but also strips them of a vital natural resource/ The islanders also are involved in efforts to reduce pollution of the oceans.
-Many of them see a looming threat in the greenhouse effect; an increase in world temperatures could raise the world's se level by melting part of the polar ice caps, thus endangering many of the low-lying islands.
+For example, the Pacific Island states have opposed drift-net-fishing; it not only kills dolphins and other sea life unnecessarily they argue, but also strips them of a vital natural resource.
+The islanders also are involved in efforts to reduce pollution of the oceans.
+Many of them see a looming threat in the greenhouse effect; an increase in world temperatures could raise the world's sea level by melting part of the polar ice caps, thus endangering many of the low-lying islands.

 The early European explorers were astounded to find the far-flung South Pacific islands inhabited by peoples who shared similar physical characteristics, languages, and cultures.
 How had these people - who lived a late - Stone Age existence and had no written languages - crossed the vast Pacific to these remote islands long before Europeans had the courage to sail out of sight of land on the Atlantic?
 Where had they come from? those questions baffled the early European explorers, and they continue to intrigue scientists and scholars to this day.